 The risk of failure, or more precisely, the failure to end informatively, is a key concern.
 When a trial fails to provide valuable insights to guide clinical, policy, or research decisions, it deprives researchers, patients, and investors of the information needed to advance the field.

-The Risk Tool uses a machine learning algorithm fed with data from past trials, both successful and not.
-It analyzes a multitude of factors, such as the number of trial participants, length of the trial, and uncontrolled variables, among others.
+The Clinical Trial Risk Tool uses a machine learning algorithm fed with data from past trials, both successful and not.
+It analyses a multitude of factors, such as the number of trial participants, and the length of the trial.
+If it identifies a problem in the trial design which could lead to an uninformative outcome, this is given a score and a recommendation is displayed to the user.

 By providing a risk estimate directly from the protocol text, Fast Data Science’s Clinical Trial Risk Tool empowers researchers, policymakers, and investors to consider the pitfalls and potential areas of improvement before the trial is underway.
 It holds significant potential for improving the efficiency and efficacy of future MS clinical trials, and ultimately, boosting the informativeness of trial outcomes.